 However much you want.
 If you want to write one story a semester, we’re cool with that.
 If you want to spend twenty hours a week in our office and see your name in the paper almost every issue, we’re especially cool with that.
 We also understand that school comes first, so we totally understand if you stop showing up in late November and March because of term papers.

-We elect new full-time editors every April for the new school year, and hire part-time editors shortly after that.
-These positions typically go to the most enthusiastic and dedicated volunteers from the previous year, so the earlier you start showing up around our office, the better!
+We elect new full-time and part-time editors every April for the new school year.
+These positions typically go to the most enthusiastic and dedicated volunteers from the previous year, so the earlier you start contributing and showing up around our office, the better!

 Even without being an editor, there are plenty of ways to be part of the decision-making process at The Ubyssey.
-Students who contribute three times in a semester can apply to become staff members, which give you an official Ubyssey email address and a vote at our weekly staff meetings.
-And in late September, we’ll be electing our Events Page, Games & Comics, and Investigative News Coordinators—and who knows, it could be you!
+Students who contribute three times in a semester can become staff members, which give you an official Ubyssey email address and a vote at our weekly staff meetings.

-- Illustrators: Like drawing cartoons and caricatures?
-Ever wanted your drawings to be viewed by the entire campus?
-We always need people with a passion for the quill.
+Illustrators: Like drawing cartoons and caricatures?
+Ever wanted your drawings to be seen by the entire campus?
+We always need people with a passion for the quill (or tablet).

-- Graphic designers/Layout Artists: We like a newspaper that looks pretty.
+Graphic designers: We like a newspaper that looks pretty.
 To do that, we need people with experience with the Adobe Suite.
-Specifically, if you have experience with InDesign, Photoshop, or Flash, we’d love to see you come by.
+Specifically, if you have experience with InDesign, Photoshop or Illustrator, we’d love to see you come by.